PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 An "object" in programming is a weird idea that programmers got from biology and how cells work.
 Essentially an object "holds" variables and function *inside of it*.

-By using an object we will be able to modify x and y's values (the stuff inside the variable) in `update`, and then use the changed x and y values in the draw function.
+By using an "object" we will be able to modify the values of x and y in `update`, and then "use" the changed x and y values in `draw`.

 Change your code to look like the following.